 - Provides access to federal funding opportunities through the Funding Resources Web page

-- Has established the Research Development Team to provide support for large or complex awards or transdisciplinary efforts involving multiple areas or institutions
+- Has established the Office of Research Development to provide support for large-scale, center-like proposals

 - Provides Responsible Conduct of Research oversight and training, including conflict of interest, laboratory/studio safety, animal care and use, human subjects, environmental health and safety, and various institutional safety and compliance committees